Darksilverlight/devops-challenge/SOLUTION.md

  - Ordering of ecr repository creation
  - Hardcoding of backend in terraform
  - Hardcoding of ecr repository
- - Github actions needing aws token to apply terraform state
  - Terraform file organization i.e. all of the terraform is in one large file and this should be broken into either modules or a multiple files for ease of maintenance
  - Inconsistent tagging in resource creation
- - Utilizing ECS instead of EKS
+ - Utilizing EKS instead of ECS
  - Appropriate iam roles
  - Naming conventions
  - Additional variables in terraform i.e. repo name, build name, region name